 The Couch Potato Investor label is actually quite descriptive, in that it describes investors who do not wish to be bothered by day-to-day investing issues, they simply want to set up their investments and occasionally come back and take simple actions on the investments in place (in military terms, fire and forget).

 Most of the time, Couch Potato Investors are typically Index Investors (i.e. they are not investing in individual stocks, or investment vehicles, they will invest in an area), thus single day changes in the markets become less of a concern (to quote a well-known investor, “I am an indexer, I don’t care what the Index did today”).
-I suppose you could be an individual stock investor and be a couch potato, but you’d have to buy something like Berkshire-Hathaway or something like that.
+I suppose you could be an individual stock investor and be couch potato investing, but you’d have to buy something like Berkshire-Hathaway or something like that.

 - Canadian Index – to invest in your country and such